 From the local to the international port

 Since the end of the 18th century, the port-city of Tarragona operated major transformations from a small and open cove to an international harbour.
 Many elements explain the morphological evolutions of the harbour reconstructed in this paper throughout the last two centuries.
-They include political, economic, social, technological and institutional factors playing at different spatial scales.
+They include political, economic, social, technological, and institutional factors playing at different spatial scales.
 All these aspects can be found in the different studies conducted mainly by historians and geographers locally (Magriñá, 1901; Jordà Fernàndez, 1988; Serrano Sánchez, 2018) or at larger scales (Castillo and Valdaliso, 2017; Ducruet et al., 2018).
-Individually, successive harbour configurations were also steps impulsing further developments.
+Individually, successive harbour configurations were also steps impelling further developments.

 The 18th c. and the beginning of the 19th c. is characterised by a local competition between Tarragona and the Reus-Salou port system.
-The initiation of the construction of the Dique de Levante in the 1790’s and early years of the 19th c. will be essential to comfort Tarragona in its new role of port at a regional level.
+The initiation of the construction of the Dique de Levante in the 1790’s and early years of the 19th c. was essential to comfort Tarragona in its new role of regional port.
 This achievement originates from the authorisation to disembark foreign goods in 1761 during a flourishing economic period.
 The role of the nobles and ecclesiastics from Tarragona was also important in supporting the project of a new mole for the port.
 At that time, the Archidiocese of Tarragona was giving to the city the status of Religious capital of Catalonia (Serrano Sánchez, 2018).

 The 19th c. is characterised by the rise of the first globalisation wave initiated in the 1820’s but fully developed in the period 1870-1914 (Baldwin and Martin, 1999).
 Regarding transportation, this first economic globalisation is marked by the expansion of railways transport and steam shipping.
-In the second part of the 19th c., the average size of the vessels of steamships increased and larger and deeper harbour were necessary to welcome them (Figure 5, Period 3).
+In the second part of the 19th c., the average size of the vessels of steamships increased and larger and deeper harbours were necessary to accommodate them (Figure 5, Period 3).
 In parallel, new standards for loading and unloading ships arose.
-Tarragona followed this trend from the 1870’s and especially in the 1880’s with important dredging activities and new docks built.
+Tarragona followed this trend from the 1870’s and especially in the 1880’s with large dredging activities and new dock-building.
 These works were facilitated by the new Spanish Port Law dated of 1880 giving more autonomy to the Port Works Committees (Juntas de Obras) (Castillo and Valdaliso, 2017).